ShotaroKataoka/ls-Improved/README.md

 ```
 experiment_00/ experiment_01/ experiment_02/ experiment_03/ experiment_04/ experiment_05/
 ```
 Sometimes we'd like to access best result of experiment, but it is not easy.
-We have to open all of these, or we have to note experiments_summary.txt beforehand and read it.
+If we will do it, we have to open all of directories or we have to note experiments_summary.txt beforehand and read it.
 Now we have **ls-Improved(lsi)** command here.
 If we utilize it, we can see list of directories with its descriptions.
 ```
 experiment_00 / score=0.85, lr=1e-6, batch_size=16